Occupation of Constantinople: Demographics

-The Ottomans estimated that the population of Istanbul in 1920 was between 800,000 and 1,200,000 inhabitants, having collected population statistics from various religious bodies.
+The Ottomans estimated that the population of Constantinople in 1920 was between 800,000 and 1,200,000 inhabitants, having collected population statistics from various religious bodies.
 The uncertainty in the figure reflects the uncounted population of war refugees and disagreements as to the boundaries of the city.
 Half or less were Muslim, with the rest being largely Greek Orthodox, Armenian Apostolic, and Jewish; there had been a substantial Western European population before the war.

 Legal basis

 The Armistice of Mudros of 30 October 1918, which ended Ottoman involvement in World War I, mentions the occupation of the Bosporus fort and the Dardanelles fort.
 That day, Admiral Somerset Gough-Calthorpe, the British signatory, stated the Triple Entente's position that they had no intention to dismantle the government or to place it under military occupation by "occupying Constantinople".
-This verbal promise and lack of mention of the occupation of Istanbul in the armistice proper did not change the realities for the Ottoman Empire.
+This verbal promise and lack of mention of the occupation of Constantinople in the armistice proper did not change the realities for the Ottoman Empire.
 Calthorpe put the British position as "No kind of favour whatsoever to any Turk and to hold out no hope for them".
 The Ottoman side returned to the capital with a personal letter from Calthorpe, intended for Rauf Orbay, in which he promised on behalf of the British government that only British and French troops would be used in the occupation of the Straits fortifications.
 A small number of Ottoman troops could be allowed to stay on in the occupied areas as a symbol of sovereignty.

 Calculations

-Unlike Berlin, Vienna, or Sofia, Constantinople was to be the only Central Power capital to be occupied.
+Unlike Berlin, Vienna, or Sofia, Constantinople was to be the only Central Powers capital to be occupied.
 Lord Curzon ordered the city occupied.
-Motivations included anti-Communism -securing a life line of support for the White Russians, settling the score of the Gallipoli campaign, and weaken the image of Islamist movements in India.
+Motivations included anti-Communism (securing a life line of support for the White Russians), settling the score of the Gallipoli campaign, and weakening the morale of Islamist movements in India.